 6.2 The monitoring of the performance of these contracts, and on occasion the need to invoke the terms of the contracts, is a key role for the IT Manager and the Chief Executive.

 7. PERSONNEL IMPLICATIONS

-This Strategy has been discussed with the staff of the IT team and will be built into the team Service Improvement Plan and individual targets.
+This Strategy has been discussed with the staff of the IT Team and will be built into the team's and individual's Service Improvement Targets.

 8. ENVIRONMENTAL IMPLICATIONS